-We know that Kelowna is growing and our community strongly identifies with personal recreation, community connection, and organized sports.
 The demand on these amenities is only expected to grow as we do.
 A new campus would contain enhanced versions of many of the same amenities and would also accommodate uses and programming opportunities that the current facility and park cannot.

 Complimentary tenants, partner space or collaboration with adjacent landowner School District #23 will also be explored for the potential benefit of integrating education, recreation, health, and wellness opportunities in a campus to enhance community of Kelowna and to optimize operations and revenue of the new facility.

 Located in a 48-acre park in a dense urban setting, the future Kelowna community campus is a unique opportunity for delivering a landmark facility that will help shape the future of Kelowna.
 The site features the Apple Bowl and numerous sport fields, is bisected by Mill Creek, and is adjacent to the site of a future school.

 The surrounding neighbourhood is predicted to be one of the fastest-growing in the city.
 In addition to the residential population, the Parkinson Recreation Centre (PRC) will also serve one of the densest districts for employment in the city.